Adam-Elmi/CodeSlicer-ui/README.md

-# CodeSlicer
+### CodeSlicer-ui
-- A personal tool to break complex code into smaller, manageable sections for easier reading.
+A personal tool to break complex code into smaller, manageable sections for easier reading.